AdobeDocs/analytics-platform.en/help/getting-started/landing.md

 ## Learning

-The **[!UICONTROL Learning]** section on the [!UICONTROL **Workspace**] tab provides information about beginner, intermediate, or advanced features and use-cases in Customer Journey Analytics.
-It also provides information about how to transition from Adobe Analytics to Customer Journey Analytics.
+The **[!UICONTROL Learning]** section on the [!UICONTROL **Workspace**] tab provides information about beginner, intermediate, or advanced features and use cases in Customer Journey Analytics.
+It also provides information about how to upgrade from Adobe Analytics to Customer Journey Analytics.

 ### Learning paths